anarghya-das/multimodal-data-colllection/README.md

 ### Lab Recorder Configuration

 - Currently, there are some issues with setting up the lab recorder for Apple Silicon Macs.
-Follow [this guide]((https://github.com/labstreaminglayer/App-LabRecorder/issues/109)) to try to resolve it or use the Windows or Linux operating system.
+Follow [this guide]((https://github.com/labstreaminglayer/App-LabRecorder/issues/109)) to resolve it or use the Windows or Linux operating system.
 - Ensure `RCS` is enabled and `RCS port` is set to `22345`
 ![Lab Recorder ](images/lab_recorder.png)
 - Select an appropriate location for the study root
 - Leave the rest of the fields unchanged

+### Testing Audio Input Script

+- Run the script: `python3 test_audio_input`
+- All audio recording devices connected to the computer will be displayed once you run the script.
+Input the number corresponding to the recording device you wish to test, and it will record 3 seconds of audio and play it back.
+- If you can't hear the audio that you recorded played back, rerun the script and try a different input device.

 ### Audio Recording Script

-- Download and run the Computer Audio Recorder (LSL) script.
 - Run the script: `python3 record_audio.py`
+- Once you run the script, all audio recording devices connected to the computer will be displayed.
+  - Run the testing audio input script before to make sure the selected audio recording input works
+- Input the number corresponding to the recording device you wish to use for recording audio for this experiment, and press enter.
+- This will start streaming audio from your computer to LSL to record audio data. **Make sure the script continues to run in the background throughout your recording.**
 - To stop the script, press `Ctrl+C` once the experiment is finished.

 ### EEG Recording Configuration